Low deposit, fully flexible, Covid-19 book risk free. Learn more

 The air just feels purer up here in this last corner of true European wilderness.
 The water that runs across the fells is so clean,you can simply bottle it up and quench your thirst as you walk.
 You feel detached from humanity, you feel as if you’ve escaped the rat race.
 But Lapland is huge, so where to start walking?

 Truly get off the beaten track.
-Properly escape the crowds (only 179,000 people live in this area larger than England), and go on one of our favourite hikes in Lapland.
+Properly escape the crowds (only 179,000 people live in this area larger than England), and go on one of our favourite hikes on an adventure in Lapland.

 For a true challenge, that will take you through deep gorges with roaring waterfalls, rich, gorgeously scented pine forests, and across wide, exposed fells over 82km, try Finland’s most legendary hiking trail.

 Karhunkierros, or The Bear’s Trail, takes you on a wide loop through the beautifully pristine wilderness of Oulanka National Park, situated near the border with Russia.
 The mere length of this trail is enough to provide you with some real wilderness, if you’re ready to strike out a long way, you’ll soon feel very, very solitary.

 You’ll feel at one with nature, as you hike through unspoiled woods and through dramatic valleys.
 The real highlight of this hike is the water.
 Dramatically tumbling waterfalls, swirling currents and sweeping rivers are the order of the day on this trek, the fine, cooling mist rising into the clear, fresh air.